MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

 You can also use a menu item: See [Creating new objects](../en/Creating new objects.md) for more information.

+#### Adding an Area

+OpenStreetMap currently doesn't have an "area" object type contrary to other geo-data systems.
+The online editor "iD" tries to create an area abstraction from the underlying OSM elements which works well in some circumstances, in others not so.
+Vespucci currently doesn't try to do anything similar, so you need to know a bit about the way areas are represented:

+* _closed ways (*polygons")_: the simplest and most common area variant, are ways that have a shared first and last node forming a closed "ring" (for example most buildings are of this type).
+These are very easy to create in Vespucci, simply connect back to the first node when you are finished with drawing the area.
+Note: the interpretation of the closed way depends on its tagging: for example if a closed way is tagged as a building it will be considered an area, if it is tagged as a roundabout it wont.
+In some situations in which both interpretations may be valid, an "area" tag can clarify the intended use.
+* _multi-ploygons_: some areas have multiple parts, holes and rings that can't be represented with just one way.
+OSM uses a specific type of relation (our general purpose object that can model relations between elements) to get around this, a multi-polygon.
+A multi-polygon can have multiple "outer" rings, and multiple "inner" rings.
+Each ring can either be a closed way as described above, or multiple individual ways that have common end nodes.
+While large multi-polygons are difficult to handle with any tool, small ones are not difficult to create in Vespucci.
+* _coastlines_: for very large objects, continents and islands, even the multi-polygon model doesn't work in a satisfactory way.
+For natural=coastline ways we assume direction dependent semantics: the land is on the left side of the way, the water on the right side.
+A side effect of this is that, in general, you shouldn't reverse the direction of a way with coastline tagging.
+More information can be found on the [OSM wiki](http://wiki.openstreetmap.org/wiki/Tag:natural%3Dcoastline).

 #### Mejorando la geometría de vías

 If you zoom in far enough on a selected way you will see a small "x" in the middle of the way segments that are long enough.
 Dragging the "x" will create a node in the way at that location.
 Note: to avoid accidentally creating nodes, the touch tolerance area for this operation is fairly small.